Wednesday, August 12, 2009

 But we try to look forward to these nights anyway.
 Like any other night, we remind ourselves.
 Only busier.
 More challenging.
 We'll sleep really well after.

+I only worked lunch so was spared the mania of the dinner shift, which, from all reports, was one of the busier nights we've had of late.
 It was a night of controlled craziness, with the kitchen pumping out food at a furious pace and the floor staff scrambling in the most pleasant way possible, trying to appease a crowd of people who were competing for seats, food, and attention.

 Me, I was home tucked into my recliner under a blanket with a big book and a big mug of tea while visions of festive pizza danced in my head.